Which camera under £300 should you buy?

 The Fujipix X10 is aimed at more advanced photographers, being a compact design with a full set of manual exposure and focusing controls.
 With only 12-megapixels and a 4x optical zoom, it may not produce the best quality photographs from the cameras on this list, but its range of adjustable settings makes it easy to get the most out of it.
 Plus, it has a very unique, stylish look!

-So, what do you think of the digital cameras on this list?
+What do you think of the digital cameras on this list?
 Do you have any other suggestions for good cameras under £300?
 Let us know in the comments!